SomeWeekendReading/someweekendreading.github.io/quotes.md

   tool."
 - "It's not true that only perfect people get exalted.
 It _is_ true that imperfect people get perfected on the way to exaltation."
+- "If your business cannot prosper without breaking the law, then it is not a business.
+  It is organized crime.
+Like those dependent on slavery, child labor, environmental degradation, or wage theft, it should go out of business as soon as possible."